yiisoft/rate-limiter/README.md

 The `Counter` implements [generic cell rate limit algorithm (GCRA)](https://en.wikipedia.org/wiki/Generic_cell_rate_algorithm) that ensures that after reaching the limit further increments are distributed equally.

-> Note: While it is sufficiently effective, it is preferred to use [Nginx](https://www.nginx.com/blog/rate-limiting-nginx/)
+> Note: While it's sufficiently effective, it's preferred to use [Nginx](https://www.nginx.com/blog/rate-limiting-nginx/)
 > or another webserver capabilities for rate limiting.
 This package allows rate-limiting in the project with deployment
-> environment you cannot control such as installable CMS.
+> environment you can't control such as installable CMS.

 ### Implementing your own limiting policy